PREP STEPS FOR IRS COLLECTIONS

 So, we have designed Webinars to teach you the tactics, requirements & strategies when completing these vital forms.
 Then, you will be prepared against the IRS, even if you hire us to represent you.
 IRS Tax Collection Lawyer Mr Hopkins specializes in designing creative methods to pay the debt and give you favorable tax implications for your future!

-If you prove with the Form 433F you submit to the IRS that you can't pay, they will place your account in "temporarily uncollectible" & not enforce collection against you immediately.
+If you prove with the Form 433F you submit to the IRS that you can't pay, they will place your account in "temporarily uncollectible" or with Letter 4223 & not enforce collection against you immediately.
 See also, Letter 4624C.
 But, the debt is not eliminated, just postponed.
 The IRS will probably place a lien against you & they will periodically send you "reminder" letters of the debt.

 To prove a hardship case you need to have solid proof of all the billings & payments for your personal living expenses.
 Any extraordinary costs must be detailed, itemized & calculated for the IRS with supporting evidence of the necessity for the expense.
 If the expense is medical, get the doctor's report highlighting the infirmity, the duration & the prognosis.
 If the expense is some disaster, such as a fire, get the fire department report, the insurance report & any appraisals or estimates of the nature & effects of the disaster.